This in-depth guide shows you exactly how to encrypt email, while also taking a look at the best encrypted email services.

 Unfortunately, experience shows that most large email providers do not respect the privacy of your inbox.
 For example,

 - Gmail was caught giving third parties full access to user emails and also tracking all of your purchases.
+(See our guide on the best Gmail alternatives.)

 - Advertisers are allowed to scan Yahoo and AOL accounts to “identify and segment potential customers by picking up on contextual buying signals, and past purchases.”